Do you have an idea for a great creative project that you’d like to make happen in the Whau local board area* between August 2019 and June 2020?

 You can apply for funding for a project in any art form.
 What’s important is that the project:

 * is led by a local or someone with strong local connections

 * has an interesting creative idea behind it

 * and takes place in the Whau Local Board area between August 2019 and June 2020.

 The call for proposals closes 10 am, Monday Morning, 1 July, 2018.

 Projects may be supported in one or more ways including:

 Project funding: The purpose of the available funding is to build connections between art, artists and communities through supporting public presentation, skill sharing, and opportunities for participation in the arts for artists and non artists alike.
-(For funding sources for the development process of creating new work visit Creative New Zealand and search the GivMe or GivUs databases).
+(For funding sources for the development process of creating new work visit Creative New Zealand).

 Practical assistance: Help with finding locations, permits, planning, and applications for funding, feedback and advice on projects in development